Reaction Network Analysis of Metabolic Insulin Signaling: Model Realization as a Mass Action System

-Concordance is closely related to weakly monotonic kinetics.
-This is shown by the following results:

-\begin{proposition}(Proposition 4.8 of \cite{SHFE2012}) A weakly monotonic kinetic system $(\mathscr{N}, K)$ is injective whenever its underlying reaction network is concordant.
-In particular, if the underlying reaction network is concordant, then then kinetic system cannot admit two distinct stoichiometrically compatible equilibria, at least one of which is positive. \end{proposition}

-Proposition \ref{prop:12} tells us that, for any weakly monotonic kinetic system, injectivity (and, therefore, the absence of distinct stoichiometrically compatible equilibria, at least one of which is positive) can be precluded merely by establishing concordance of the underlying reaction network.
-The converse of Proposition \ref{prop:12} is not true, i.e., there can be a weakly monotonic kinetic system (in fact, a mass action system) that is injective even when its underlying reaction network is not concordant.
+Concordance is closely related to weakly monotonic kinetics as shown by Proposition 4.8 of \cite{SHFE2012}.
+It shows that, for any weakly monotonic kinetic system, injectivity (and, therefore, the absence of distinct stoichiometrically compatible equilibria, at least one of which is positive) can be precluded merely by establishing concordance of the underlying reaction network.
+The converse of the said proposition is not true, i.e., there can be a weakly monotonic kinetic system (in fact, a mass action system) that is injective even when its underlying reaction network is not concordant.

-The following theorem tells us that the class of concordant networks is precisely the class of networks that are injective for every assignment of a weakly monotonic kinetics:
+Theorem 4.11 of \cite{SHFE2012} shows that the class of concordant networks is precisely the class of networks that are injective for every assignment of a weakly monotonic kinetics.

-\begin{theorem}(Theorem 4.11 of \cite{SHFE2012}) A reaction network has injectivity in all weakly monotonic kinetic systems derived from it if and only if the network is concordant. \end{theorem}

-\begin{theorem}(Theorem 6.8 of \cite{SHFE2012}) If $K$ is a continuous kinetics for a conservative reaction network $\mathscr{N}$, then the kinetic system $(\mathscr{N}, K)$ has an equilibrium within each stoichiometric compatibility class.
-If the network is weakly reversible and concordant, then within each nontrivial stoichiometric compatibility class there is a positive equilibrium.
-If, in addition, the kinetics is weakly monotonic, then that positive equilibrium is the only equilibrium in the stoichiometric compatibility class containing it. \end{theorem}

-By ``continuous kinetics'' we mean that the kinetics's various reaction rate functions are all continuous.

-Concordance implies injectivity (of the mass action kinetics) and hence monostationarity, i.e., there is at most one positive equilibrium in each stoichiometric compatibility class.
-We ran the Mass Action Injectivity Test and the Higher Deficiency Test which confirmed that the kinetics is injective and the system is monostationary, respectively.
+In summary, concordance implies injectivity (of the mass action kinetics) and hence monostationarity, i.e., there is at most one positive equilibrium in each stoichiometric compatibility class.
+We ran the Concordance Test in the CRNToolbox which showed that the metabolic insulin signaling network is concordant.
+Running the Mass Action Injectivity Test and the Higher Deficiency Test confirms that the kinetics of the insulin signaling system is injective and that the system is monostationary, respectively.

-Since the INSMS network is a mass action system, it is weakly monotonic.
-Since $\mathscr{N}$ is also injective (as confirmed by the Mass Action Injectivity Test), by Theorem \ref{thm:13}, $\mathscr{N}$ is concordant.